baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 ## GRASS Plugin
 Start <i class="ms ms-qgis"></i> QGIS Desktop with GRASS.
 In the Plugins menu select `Manage and Install Plugins`.
+Processing and
-<i class="ms ms-grass-gis"></i> GRASS 7 is core plugin
+<i class="ms ms-grass-gis"></i> GRASS 7
+are core plugins
-so it is already installed, but needs to be enabled.
+so they are already installed, but need to be enabled.
-Check the plugin to enable it.
+Check the plugins to enable them.

 ---